Text encoders bottleneck compositionality in contrastive vision-language models: Experiments and Results in the Multi-modal Setting

-\paragraph{Two-object verbs are more difficult than one-object verbs.} We find that for all models, two-object verbs are harder\footnote{$p<0.05$, Wilcoxon signed-rank test} than one-object verbs, with the former achieving an image | text score of 52.3 | 68.5 and the latter 78.5 | 87.8.
-This follows performance on \dataname for ViT-B/32 and ViT-L/14, but not for negCLIP and RoBERTaCLIP, hinting that ability to reconstruct is necessary but not sufficient, as discussed in Section \ref{sec:necessary_insufficient}.
+\paragraph{Two-object verbs are more difficult than one-object verbs.} We find that for all models, two-object verbs are harder than one-object verbs, with the former achieving an image $|$ text score of 52.3 $|$ 68.5 and the latter 78.5 $|$ 87.8 (with $p < 0.05$ under the Wilcoxon signed-rank test).
+This follows performance on \dataname for ViT-B/32 and ViT-L/14, but not for negCLIP and RoBERTa-CLIP, hinting that ability to reconstruct is necessary but not sufficient, as discussed in Section \ref{sec:necessary_insufficient}.